hannguyen18/hannguyen18/README.md

 👀 I’m an Aspiring Data Analyst

-💞️ I’m looking to collaborate on learning coding in Data science
+💞️ I’m looking to collaborate on learning coding in Data Analytics.

 🎓 I'm currently studying in University of California, Irvine.